UTSCC09/project-frontend-frauds/proposal.md

 -  DigitalOcean Container Registry to store docker images
 -  DigitalOcean Droplets to run applications on a Linux VM
--  MongoDB Cloud Atlas instances for NoSQL database
+-  MongoDB Docker Image run on a Linux VM
 -  Github Actions workflow to manage and initiate deployments